salbrec/clusterBinnedChIP/README.md

 It can take a moment to derive the bins from the provided peak files.
 Based on the CTCF example provided here, we observed on average approx. 30 seconds per profile for a 5kb binning.
 Hence, approx. 20 minutes for 40 profiles.
 For the binning on 2kb resolution the time increases to approx. 1 minute per profile.

-However, once the bins are derived from the peaks, computing the Jaccard-Distance it much faster compared to computing the Jaccard-Distance on the peak files.
+However, once the bins are derived from the peaks, computing the Jaccard-Distance it much faster compared to computing the Jaccard-Distance between peak files.

 Runtimes were measured on a local machine with an Intel(R) Core(TM) i7-10510U CPU @ 1.80GHz   2.30 GHz.